JamesSwiss/ai-case-study/README.md

 ## Business Activities

-* Exscientia is working to reduce the time it takes to discover new moleculules to then design and develope new pharmacautical drugs.
+* Exscientia is working to reduce the time it takes to discover, design and develope new pharmacautical drugs.
 They also incorporate target identification and patient selection based on DNA samples to provide drug therapies to patients.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?